nizcode/mating_simulation/README.md

 # simulation.R

 Input
-arg1 = sample population size, arg2 = the number of simulation you want, arg3 = 'yes' if you want disassortative mating or 'no' if you dont
+arg1 = sample population size, arg2 = the number of simulation you want, arg3 = the fraction(in decimal) of disassortive mating you want
 Output
 3 files in text format, one for each generation.
 MM MN NN pval chisq heterozygosity, these are the columns and the rows is the simulation number